That you should decide what a design should do before you start to think about what it should look like.

 In half-full glasses.

-That you can’t create a good design by noodling around on a laptop.
+That it is really hard to create a good design by noodling around on a laptop.
 Do some research.
 Make lists.
 Get some ideas.
 Get better ones.
 Make a sketch or two.
 Talk about them a bit.
 Make some decisions.
-OK, now it’s all right to fire up the hardware.
+OK, now it’s all right to crack open the hardware.

 In loudly speaking actions.